florianschafer/frogspawn/README.md

 ### Summary

-At its core, Metis is a variant of recursive spectral graph clustering which embeds all vertices of the graph in a tree of clusters, where similar vertices end up in the same cluster and similar clusters form a parent-child relationship in the resulting cluster tree.
+At its core, Metis is a variant of recursive spectral graph clustering that embeds all vertices of the graph in a tree of clusters, where similar vertices end up in the same cluster and similar clusters form a parent-child relationship in the resulting cluster tree.